CapSap/paddy-pronto-magento/README.md

 1. run `npm run build`
 2. run `node build/schedule.js` - this will run the script every 30 mins
-   2a.
-You can also choose to run the script once only with `npm run once`
+   - You can also choose to run the script once only with `npm run once`

 ## What's next?

-- Run the script every 30 mins or so using some sort of scheduler (could this be a simple while loop?)
+- [x] Run the script every 30 mins or so using some sort of scheduler (could this be a simple while loop?)
+- [ ] Check for orders that have not appeared in pronto
+- [ ] Handleing of errors that I have not come accross yet
+- [ ] e.g. network errors at specific points